Jeff Wulbrun

-Jeff Wulbrun (born August 5, 1960) is an American basketball coach who is the current head coach of the University of Denver Pioneers men's basketball team.
+Jeff Wulbrun (born August 5, 1960) is an American basketball coach who is currently the head boys' high school basketball coach at Sacred Heart Prep in Atherton, California.

 Coaching career

+Early career

 Wulbrun's first coaching experience came under Lou Campanelli as an assistant coach at Cal, where he stayed on staff until Campanelli's retirement before joining Kevin Stallings as an assistant at Illinois State.

+Central Catholic HS

 In 1997, Wulbrun would leave college coaching to work in the private sector while also coaching high school basketball at Central Catholic High School in Bloomington, Illinois from 2002 to 2007.

+NCAA assistant

 In 2011, Wulbrun would accept a spot as director of basketball operations for Seth Greenberg at Virginia Tech for a season before joining Jerod Haase as an assistant coach at UAB.
 While on staff at UAB, Wulbrun was part of the Blazers' 2015 Conference USA tournament title and 2015 NCAA tournament squad, along with a UAB regular season and 2016 NIT team. in 2016, Wulbrun would follow Hasse as an assistant coach at Stanford.

+Denver

-On March 29, 2021 Wulbrun was named the 33rd head coach in University of Denver history, replacing Rodney Billups.
+On March 29, 2021, Wulbrun was named the 33rd head coach in University of Denver history, replacing Rodney Billups.

+Sacred Heart Prep

+In October 2025 Wulbrun was named the head boys' varsity basketball coach and program director at Sacred Heart Schools, Atherton.